 - Reserve guests, plan segments, write, organize and prepare interviews and rundowns.

-- Line-Produce, communicate with directors, crew and talent before and during live one and a half hour program.
+- Line-Produce, communicate with directors, crew, and talent before and during the live one and a half-hour program.

-- Meeting with clients, understanding client’s image and negotiate details of each project.
+- Meeting with clients, understanding client’s image, and negotiating details of each project.

-- Develop initial concept of ideas, design presentations, assist in script writing, casting, and production.
+- Develop the initial concept of ideas, design presentations, and assist in scriptwriting, casting, and production.

-- Liaising with members of media, publishing company, casting agency, potential sponsor company, and government agencies.
+- Liaising with members of media, publishing companies, casting agencies, potential sponsor companies, and government agencies.